 In either case, in addition to economic valuation studies to determine an optimum tax level (based on external costs) or a 'second best' tax level (based on consumers' WTP); extensive consultation with the affected industry and consumers must be conducted.
-For example, the effectiveness of the Irish plastic bag levy can largely be attributed to it being set at a sufficiently high rate (more than six times the average maximum WTP), the intention of which was to motivate a change in behaviour33.
+For example, the effectiveness of the Irish plastic bag levy can largely be attributed to it being set at a sufficiently high rate (more than six times the average maximum WTP), the intention of which was to motivate a change in behaviour.
 However, it should be borne in mind that this high rate was politically feasible in the Ireland case, because Ireland imports most of its plastic bags, such that the impact on job losses was minimal.
-However, in cases where the product in question is produced domestically to a large extent; the setting of tax rates should be cognisant of the potential loss of employment.
+However, in cases where the product in question is produced domestically to a large extent; the setting of tax rates should be based on extensive consultation with the industry in question cognisant of the potential loss of employment.